Voting with stickers Add/remove

 See

-If the participants can not see they can not place a sticker physically (unless the concepts are communicated with braille (tactile dots) which is how many blind people feel their way) they could just speak out loud what they would vote for.
+If participants can not see, they can not place a sticker physically (unless the concepts are communicated with braille).
+Participants could speak out loud what they would vote for and get a team member to place the dot.

 Hold

-If the participants can not hold onto a sticker and place it, a helper or the facilitator could place the sticker.
+If participants can not hold onto a sticker and place it, a helper, facilitator or another group member could place the sticker.

 Move